ninthewanderer/ninthewanderer/README.md

 <br/>

-- 🌠 For a more official representation of my work, here's my [portfolio](https://ninthewanderer.wixsite.com/ninthewanderer).
-- 🌻 I also have an [itch.io](https://ninthewanderer.itch.io) where you can find my games.
+- 🌠 I have an [itch.io](https://ninthewanderer.itch.io) where you can play my games.
-- 🌠 You can find me on [LinkedIn](https://www.linkedin.com/in/chandler-guzman-a9b56b2a4/) as well.
+- 🌻 You can find me on [LinkedIn](https://www.linkedin.com/in/chandler-guzman-a9b56b2a4/) as well.